-Observatories at ISCTE-IUL
+Observatories at Iscte

 The Inequality Observatory is a platform for scientific research and the dissemination of knowledge.
-A large number of social dimensions of inequality are addressed by the Observatory’s research and dissemination activities, e.g. inequalities in employment, income and wealth, education, qualification and skills, gender and age, race and ethnicity, health and lifestyles, among others.
+A large number of social dimensions of inequality are addressed by the Observatory’s research and dissemination activities, e.g. inequalities in employment, income and wealth, education, qualification and skills, gender and age, race and ethnicity, and health and lifestyles, among others.

 The Inequality Observatory is a founding member of the European Network Inequality Watch.

-Observatories in collaboration with ISCTE-IUL
+Observatories in collaboration with Iscte

 Former Eurofound observatories on industrial relations (EIRO) and working conditions (WWCO) were combined to form EurWORK: the European Observatory of Working Life.
-DINÂMIA’CET-IUL, as national representative of the former EIRO, currently co-operates with EurWORK.
+DINÂMIA’CET-IUL, as national representative of the former EIRO, currently cooperates with EurWORK.

 EurWORK gathers large resources on working conditions and industrial relations, and is supported by a network of European correspondents distributed throughout all European Union Member States and Norway.
-Eurofound carries out two regular surveys on labour subjects: the European Working Conditions Survey (EWCS) and the European Company Survey (ECS), which are a major additional resource for the observatory.
+Eurofound carries out two regular surveys on labour subjects: the European Working Conditions Survey (EWCS) and the European Company Survey (ECS), which are major additional resources for the observatory.

 EurWORK is centred on a set of labour-related issues, such as main actors and institutions; individual and collective labour relations; skills, learning and employability; wages; occupational health and well-being; work organization; working time and work-life balance; and current labour developments in Europe.

-The European Employment Observatory (EEO) is an information system on employment policies and labour market trends in the European Union (EU).
+The European Employment Observatory (EEO) is an information system focused on employment policies and labour market trends in the European Union (EU).
 Its mission is to analyse forecasts of developments in the labour markets, particularly in the sectors of activity most affected by the completion of the internal market.

-Its main tasks are collecting information and statistical data from EU Member States; analysing large developments by sector; and disseminating results to economic and social players, specifically European social partners.
+The EEO's main tasks are collecting information and statistical data from EU Member States; analysing large developments by sector; and disseminating results to economic and social players, specifically European social partners.